How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 2. Draft the policy as a single-page Notion doc

 Take the five rules and the scene-by-scene table from above, drop them into one Notion page, and open it for team comments.
 Keep it to one page.
-Long policies do not get read.
+Long policies don't get read — and a meeting policy people don't read is worse than no policy at all.

 3. Run a two-week trial

-Do not flip to mandatory enforcement immediately.
-Run a two-week trial under the new rules, then collect "what worked" and "edge cases I did not expect" from the team.
+Don't flip to mandatory enforcement immediately.
+Run a two-week trial under the new rules, then collect "what worked" and "edge cases I didn't expect" from the team.
+Two weeks is enough to surface the situations the policy didn't anticipate, without dragging the rollout out indefinitely.

 4. Finalize with explicit exceptions

-Document the edge cases that emerged in the trial (for example: "What if I attend a vendor's webinar where they invite their own bot?") and add them as exceptions before promoting the policy to official status.
-Writing the exceptions in upfront is what gives people the confidence to follow the rest of the rules.
+Document the edge cases that emerged in the trial — for example, "What if I attend a vendor's webinar where they invite their own bot?" — and add them as exceptions before promoting the policy to official status.
+Writing the exceptions in upfront is what gives people the confidence to follow the rest of the rules without feeling they're being micromanaged.

 Wrap-up: "no bots" is a choice, not a concession

-Choosing not to invite AI bots into meetings is not nostalgia or excessive deference.
-It is a legitimate operating policy that balances privacy concerns with the need to capture institutional knowledge.
+Choosing not to invite AI bots into meetings isn't nostalgia or excessive deference.
+It's a legitimate operating policy that balances privacy with the need to capture institutional knowledge.

 The recap: